Ransomware criminals are dumping kids' private files online after school hacks

 Cybersecurity money for public schools is limited.
 As it stands, districts can only expect slivers of the $1 billion in cybersecurity grants that the federal government is distributing over four years.

-Minnesota’s chief information security officer, John Israel, said his state got $18 million of it this year to divvy among 3,600 different entities, including cities and tribal governments.
+Minnesota’s chief information security officer, John Israel, said his state got $18 million of it this year to divvy among 3,600 different entities.
 State lawmakers provided an additional $22.5 million in grants for cyber and physical security in schools.

-Schools also want to tap a federal program called E-Rate that is designed to improve broadband connections to schools and libraries.
-More than 1,100 wrote the Federal Communications Commission after the Los Angeles Unified breach asking that E-Rate be modified to free up funds for cybersecurity.
-The FCC is still considering the request.

 It’s already too late for the mother of one of the Minneapolis students whose confidential sexual assault complaint was released online.
 She almost feels “violated again.”